Understanding the Causes of Illegal Border Crossings

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.

-- Job Opportunities: The allure of better job prospects in wealthier nations can be irresistible.
+• Job Opportunities: The promise of better job prospects in wealthier nations can be overwhelmingly enticing, often leading individuals to risk everything for a chance at a more prosperous future.

-- Income Disparity: The stark contrast in living standards between countries can drive people to take risks.
+• Income Disparity: The glaring contrast in living standards between affluent and developing countries serves as a powerful motivator, driving people to take significant risks in pursuit of a better life.

 Political Instability